Janatha Garage: Filming

 The regular shooting of this film was expected to begin on 9 February 2016.
-Art Director AS Prakash erected a huge set at Saradhi Studios, Hyderabad during the first week of January 2016, which costs around ₹3 crores.
+Art Director A.S.
+Prakash erected a huge set at Saradhi Studios, Hyderabad during the first week of January 2016, which costs around ₹3 crores.
 It was reported that this movie will be shot mainly in Hyderabad, Mumbai and Kerala.
 The film's shooting was launched on 22 February 2016, with the first schedule took place at the Ramoji Film City in Hyderabad, and it was wrapped up in four days.
 The second schedule featuring NTR and Menen, was commenced in Mumbai on 5 to 22 March, after which the unit returned to Hyderabad.
 The third schedule began in Hyderabad on 25 March in the specially erected set at Saradhi Studios.
 Samantha joined the shooting in this schedule, and scenes featuring Mohanlal Jr. Ntr, Samantha, and Unni Mukundan were filmed in this schedule.

 After a brief break, NTR joined the sets of the film on 5 May 2016, while Mohanlal was reported to join the shoot only in June 2016, as he had to complete wrapping up his Priyadarshan-directorial Oppam (2016).
 Mohanlal later joined the sets in Hyderabad.
 Few portions of the film shot in Chennai, were wrapped in the end of the month.
 Mohanlal completed his portions on mid-June.
 The team underwent post-production formalities during the intermediate schedule, whilst the makers planned for a grand song shoot.
 While the makers planned to rope Tamannaah Bhatia, for the song shoot, her dates were not available and the team chose Kajal Aggarwal.
 On 23 August 2016, the makers announced that they have completed the shooting of the film.